dtonhofer/prolog_notes/code_unit_tests/README.md

 there is no automatic collection.

 - `simplest` - Simplest possible unit tests to demonstrate unit testing.
-- `builtin_demo` - Unit test for some SWI-Prolog built-in predicates
+- `builtin_demo` - Unit test for some SWI-Prolog built-in predicates.
+These are useful for documentation as they say a lot more than a long description in prose and they have a formalized, clear format.
+Plus, they are executable.
+  Use unit tests for documentation!